jamesmontemagno/MonoDroidToolkit/README.md

 * [Complete] ScrollingTextView: Scrolls text in the view
 * [Complete] GridViewNoScroll: Automatically expandes the height of the gridview so you can put it inside of a list view or scroll view
 * [Complete] StickyViewPager: Disable view pager from moving if you desire
-* [Under Development] SystemUiHider: port of auto hiding the ui in Android
+* [Complete] SystemUiHider: port of auto hiding the ui in Android
+* [Complete] NetworkUtils: Get IP/MAC/Hostname of android device

 ## Want to see something?
 Simply open up an issue.